pythonarcade/arcade/doc/programming_guide/sound.rst

    Arcade's equivalent keyword for :ref:`sound-basics-playing` is ``speed``

 These are only a few of :py:class:`~pyglet.media.player.Player`'s many features.
-Consult its documentation and the `relevant section of the pyglet media guide <pyglet_controlling_playback_>`_ to learn more.
+To learn more, consult its documentation and the `Controlling playback <pyglet_controlling_playback_>`_ section of pyglet's media guide.

 Changing Parameters from the Start
 """"""""""""""""""""""""""""""""""